Chunhyang (film)

 It is a film adaptation of the pansori Chunhyangga, one of the most notable works in the pansori tradition.
 To date, there have been more than sixteen works based on this narrative, including three North Korean films.
 Im Kwon-taek's Chunhyang presents a new interpretation of this oral tradition with a focus towards a more global audience.
 It is the first Chunhyang adaptation that uses lyrics of pansori as a major part of the screenplay.
 The film uses the framing device of a present-day pansori narrator who, accompanied by a drummer, sings the story of Chunhyang in front of a responsive audience.
 The film flashes back and forth between the singer's presentation and scenes of Mongryong.

 It was entered into the 2000 Cannes Film Festival.
 The film is the first Korean film which was presented at the 2000 Telluride Film Festival.
 At the 2000 Asia Pacific Film Festival, it won a Special Jury Award.
 It also won an award for Best Narrative at the Hawaii International Film Festival in 2000.

 Plot

-The film is told through pansori, a traditional Korean form of storytelling that seeks to narrate through song.
-It is based on Chunhyangga, a traditional Korean folktale and is set in 18th century Korea.
+The film is told through pansori, a traditional Korean form of storytelling that narrates through song.
+It is based on Chunhyangga, a traditional Korean folktale, and is set in 18th century Korea.